snowflakes640/learning_notes/content/Django - Creating a blog app.md

+---
+tags:
+  - backend
+  - python
+  - django
+---

+> This was written while following [a video pl of Corey Schafer](https://youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&si=6stW6oGlPO73dtlC) on how to get started with Django.
+This playlist is great.

 ### Beginning

 Better to start a python venv.
 It's easy.
 Just open the command palette and search for creating an environment.
 Then find the interpreter from the available options and boom.